-Silly women and a snake 0
+Silly women and a snake 13

 As happened in Zimbabwe “when Marxist kleptocrat Robert Mugabe seized white-owned farms … and allowed violent mobs to forcibly eject and often kill the former occupants”, so turning the “Breadbasket of Africa” into a barren wasteland of a country needing to import food while having no money to pay for it.

 Who is the Snake alluded to in our heading – in recollection of the song President Trump has recited more than once in his rally speeches?
+The Snake the silly women ruling Britain are clasping to their collective bosom?

 The creature with a forked tongue?
 Its name is Cyril Ramaphosa.
 Or the Government of South Africa.